 Registering the types of radio equipment belonging to certain categories

-As of 12 June 2018, manufacturers are required to register in a system that will be made available by the European Commission, the types of radio equipment that will belong to certain categories of radio equipment that will present a low level of compliance with the essential requirements of RED Directive.
+As of 12 June 2018, manufacturers are required to register in a system that will be made available by the European Commission, the types of radio equipment that will belong to certain categories of radio equipment that will present a low level of compliance with the essential requirements of RED Directive, before making them available on the market.
 The European Commission is authorized to adopt delegated acts in accordance with article 44 of directive in order to specify what categories of radio equipment are covered by this requirement.

 The conformity assessment process for radio equipment covered by Directive 2014/53/EU lies in one of the following conformity assessment procedures: internal production control, EU type examination followed by type conformity assessment based on internal production controlor conformity based on full-quality assurance, made by the manufacturer.
 This process entails ensuring that radio equipment are in accordance with the requirements specified in article 3 of the Directive.